ELK on Kubernetes with Helm Charts

-This post explains how to setup an ELK (Elasticsearch, Logstash, and Kibana) stack on Kubernetes using Helm Chats.
-We will first, setup Kubernetes cluster on Google Cloud using GKE, then install on it all the components of ELK using Helm Chats.
+This post explains how to setup an ELK (Elasticsearch, Logstash, and Kibana) stack on Kubernetes using Helm Charts.
+We will first, setup Kubernetes cluster on Google Cloud using GKE, then install on it all the components of ELK using Helm Charts.

 Setup